Will Netflix or Amazon Prime Pick Up Colony Season 4?

 Unfortunately the show’s ratings declined in the third season, possibly in part because after failing to win a California tax credit for shooting in Los Angeles, filming was moved to Vancouver BC.
 The show may also have lost some focus as one of its co-creators and executive producers, Carlton Cuse, left the show to focus on his new Jack Ryan series for Amazon.
 During the third season the show dropped to 1.3 million viewers, one of the lowest average viewerships for dramatic programs on cable.

 Is it possible that Colony will be brought back from the dead by Netflix, Amazon Prime, or some other streaming service?

 Colony TV series

 Season one of Colony began by scene setting and establishing the characters.
-The storyline is credible and balanced a swift moving storyline with enough time to invest in the characters.
-The main arc is all about juggling the maintaining of a family against fighting back against occupation.
+The storyline is credible and balanced a swift moving plot with good character development.
+The main plotline followed the struggle of the Bowman family to stay together, while fighting back against occupation.

-Season two of Colony started by filling in some gaps about the invasion and about what happened to Los Angeles at the time.
-It moved swiftly on to the Bowmans and Will’s work as a Collaborator while he tries to find his son.
-That escalates as Will is then working against his wife Katie as they try to pursue their agenda while managing conflicting interests.
+Season two of Colony started by filling in some gaps about the invasion and about what happened to Los Angeles at the time of the alien incursion, before moving back to following the Bowmans as they struggle to find their son.
+The tension escalates as Will and Katie come into conflict, pursuing similar goals but with different means.

 Why did Colony end?